hairlinehd/rancode/readme.md

-"r" = the dot
+"r" = dot

-"a" = the dash
+"a" = dash

-"n" = the dot but when you're writing numbers
+"n" = dot but when you're writing numbers